Uncensored-Developer/the_berries_blockchain/README.md

 ```

 # TODO:
-- Switch node communication from HTTP to gRPC
+- Migrate node communication from HTTP API to gRPC